-Fig. 5 shows the variation in the creep rupture strength (10^5 h) of a modern "10CrMoW" creep resistant steel (Table 5) as a function of the temperature, carbon, chromium and molybdenum concentrations.
+Fig. 7 shows the variation in the creep rupture strength (105 h) of a modern "10CrMoW" creep resistant steel (Table 4) as a function of the temperature, carbon, chromium and molybdenum concentrations.
 The error bounds represent the uncertainty in fitting the non-linear function to the training data, as 65% confidence limits.
 There is an additional error associated with each calculation, which is the noise in the experimental data, which is perceived to be of the order of $\pm 2\%$.
-The engineering design of power plant is based on the ability to support a stress of 100 MPa for 10^5 h at the service temperature.
+The engineering design of power plant is based on the ability to support a stress of 100 MPa for 105 h at the service temperature.
 The apparent insensitivity of the creep rupture strength to the molybdenum or chromium concentrations for 10^5 h is not surprising given that the carbides will all be extremely coarse at that stage of life.

-Similar data for the classical $2\frac{1}{4}$ Cr1Mo steel are illustrated in Fig. 6.
+Similar data for the classical $2\frac{1}{4}$ Cr1Mo steel are illustrated in Fig. 8.
 The fitting uncertainties are smaller in this case because of the larger quantity of available data since this alloy has been available and studied for a much longer time.

 Calculations like these can now be routinely carried out.
 Furthermore, the models can be improved both as more data become available and as creep deformation becomes better understood.
 The model can be used in a variety of ways.
-The combined application of the physical models presented earlier, and the neural network model has led to predictions (see appendix) of novel alloys which ought to have much better creep resistance than any comparable commercial alloy [9].
+The combined application of the physical models presented earlier, and the neural network model has led to predictions of novel alloys which ought to have much better creep resistance than any comparable commercial alloy [9].
+There are long-term experiments in progress to test these designer-alloys.
 Another way is to apply the models to welding alloys, for which there are much fewer data when compared with wrought steels.